 I recently downloaded Mac DVD Ripper Pro and won’t consider paying for the unlimited version because it works no better than Handbrake.
 I understand how to use the DVD ripping and converting software generally but I’m having trouble getting the subtitles to record into the copies/formats (output files) that I make.
 I’d like the output video to have English audio and I want to have the subtitles either as an option or included in the output file.
-Here’s how I rip DVDs with Handbrake on macOS Mojave with subtitles and how I troubleshoot Handbrake subtitles not showing up.
+Here’s how I rip DVDs with Handbrake on macOS with subtitles and how I troubleshoot Handbrake subtitle not showing up.

 Step 1.
 Download Handbrake

 Handbrake is 100% free to use.
 You can download it from its official site here.
 Install and launch it to get ready.